delveccj/Lab-Final/LabFinalDryRun.md

 ```

-When you're done working, you can deactivate the virtual environment by running:
+When you're done working, you can deactivate the virtual environment by running the following command.
+You do not need to do this until you are done with the lab assignment - and only if you want to:

 ```bash
 deactivate